-The past few months – if you've read the news – have felt a little overwhelming.
-The world begins to feel scary and confusing, when fear, anger, and aggression seem to overtake compassion and kindness.
-But it is in these times that we need acts of kindness the most.
-Kindness doesn't need to be in the form of a huge feat that everyone knows about; instead, it can come by way of small actions that are easily done every day.
+Kindness doesn't need to be in the form of a huge feat that everyone knows about.
+Instead, it can come by way of small actions that are easily done every day.

 - Hug your children, hug your spouse, hug your parents, hug your friends.
-Giving hugs and being hugs as been proven to help improve your health and well-being.
+Giving hugs and receiving hugs has been proven to help improve your health and well-being.

 - Do a chore without being asked.

 - Hold the door open for anyone in need.